-angesprochen is a monthly series of interviews where we talk with linguists about their present research, thus trying to build bridges between the public and the diverse landscape of modern linguistics.
-Do not hesitate to send your questions and suggestions for topics to Robert Schikowski, Juliane Schröter, or Charlotte Meisner.
+angesprochen is a series of interviews where we talked with linguists about their present research, thus trying to build bridges between the public and the diverse landscape of modern linguistics.
+Feedback can be addressed to Robert Schikowski, Juliane Schröter, or Charlotte Meisner.

 Note that this page has been discontinued since February 2016 due to a lack of demand.
 See the German page for the most up-to-date information.